 The MTB Trails Trust has been formed to advance the management, development and maintenance of the mountainbike trail network in the Top of the South Island to a more professional level.

-One of the Trust’s aims is to fund a full time trail crew who will be charged firstly with maintaining existing trails, identifying opportunities for new trails and thirdly developing new trails for all levels of riders.
-Trails will be mostly multi-use and open to other users.
-This shift in focus will ensure consistency and adherence to correct operating procedures and access conditions to minimise the load on Land Managers, and also to minimise user conflict.
+One of the Trust’s aims is to maintain existing trails, identify opportunities for new trails and thirdly develop new trails for all levels of riders.
+Trails will be mostly multi-use and open to other users and we encourage all user groups to co-exist and respect other users.

 Identified projects on the planning horizon are significant, with several strongly reliant on a level of budgeted capital spending, including from local government.
 These include but are not limited to:

 Other Epic Trail projects (DOC, TDC, NCC, other interests)

 The formation of the MTB Trails Trust (MTBTT) is designed to be a vehicle for delivery of further MTB and multi-use trail opportunities in the Top of the South region.
 It will also create the opportunity to attract bequests and donations which will contribute to an on-going maintenance programme for the community trail network on a long term basis.

 The MTBTT forms a single point of contact with all Land Managers so there are clear understandings of expectation and specification for Trust projects.
 The MTBTT is run by a board of Trustees tasked with matching Land Managers' expectations with the broader community’s desires.
 It is also an organisation which will generate its own funding sources, ideally matching public capital project funding with supplemental investment.
 Any project work, once specified and approved by the respective Land Managers could be contracted to the MTBTT to project manage from start to project completion, with any ongoing maintenance also factored into the project brief.